By Jim Silvernail

 · Effective training programs

-· Effective SOGs.
+· Effective standard operating guidelines.

-Remember your objectives.
-Remember the Fire Service Risk Based Management model.
-Establish a complete fireground safety net; and always keep it safe, effective, and efficient.
+Remember your objectives; remember the Fire Service Risk-Based Management model; establish a complete fireground safety net; and always keep it safe, effective, and efficient.

 Jim Silvernail is a battalion chief with the Metro West Fire Protection District of St. Louis County, Missouri.
 He has more than 17 years of experience and is a lead instructor at the St. Louis County Fire Academy.
 He is also a member of MO-TF1 (FEMA Urban Search & Rescue).
 He is the author of Suburban Fire Tactics (Fire Engineering Books and Videos, 2013) and has been published numerous times in Fire Engineering magazine.
 He is a workshop instructor at FDIC International and presents at various regional conferences.
 He is a member of the International Society of Fire Service Instructors and is principal member of the National Fire Protection Association 1710 Technical Committee.